Guangzongxing/Guangzongxing.github.io/content/authors/admin/_index.md

   - name: Ningbo Institute of Materials Technology and Engineering
     url: https://www.nimte.ac.cn/

+# Short bio (displayed in user profile at end of posts)
+# bio: My research interests include development of computational methods and softwares for predicting thermal properties of solids, and application of machine-learning methods to material science study

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.
 profiles: